 While graywater collection and storage may not be a water reduction method that many owners and designers have the opportunity to include in their projects, high-efficiency plumbing fixtures are.
-Early planning should focus on the code related issues (both plumbing code and health and safety code) associated with installation and use of water harvesting and collection systems, graywater recycling systems, and high-performance plumbing fixtures such as non-water-consuming urinals.
+Early planning should focus on the code related issues associated with installation and use of water harvesting and collection systems, and high-performance plumbing fixtures such as non-water-using urinals.

-Effective methods to reduce potable water use include: reuse of roof runoff or collected graywater volumes for non-potable applications; installation and maintenance of fixture metering controls; installation of flow restrictors and/or reduced flow aerators on lavatory, sink, and shower fixtures; installation of high-efficiency toilets (HETs) such as dual-flush water closets and high-efficiency urinals (HEUs) such as 0.5-gallon, 0.2-gallon and non-water-consuming urinals; installation of dry fixtures such as composting toilet systems and non-water-consuming urinals.
+Effective methods to reduce potable water use include: reuse of roof runoff or collected graywater volumes for nonpotable applications; installation and maintenance of automatic fixture sensors or metering controls; installation of flow restrictors and/or reduced flow aerators on lavatory, sink, and shower fixtures; installation of low-consumption fixtures such as dual-flush water closets and ultra-low flush urinals; installation of dry fixtures such as composting toilet systems and non-water-using urinals.

 Although water efficient dishwashers, clothes washers and other water consuming fixtures are not counted in the calculations for this credit they may be included in exemplary performance calculations.
-(See Exemplary Performance for this credit) A variety of high-efficiency plumbing fixtures and appliances are currently available in the marketplace and
+(See Exemplary Performance for this credit) A variety of low-flow plumbing fixtures and appliances are currently available in the marketplace and can be installed in the same manner as conventional fixtures.